Samizo-AITL/control-playground/docs/index.md

 ## What this shows

-- PID が「追従できているように見える」理由
+- Why the PID *appears* to be tracking correctly
-- なぜ低周波・状態依存外乱が効くのか
+- Why low-frequency, state-dependent disturbances are effective
-- どこで位相・積分が破綻するのか
+- Where phase and integral action break down

-**結論はコードではなく、波形が語ります。**
+**The conclusion is not in the code — the waveforms speak for themselves.**

 ---

 ## Controls

 - `R` : Reset
-- `SPACE` : 外乱注入（観測用）
+- `SPACE` : Inject disturbance (for observation)

 ---